NVIDIA Releases Polar, a Token-Faithful Rollout Framework for GRPO Training Across Codex, Claude Code, and Qwen Code

 Article Excerpt

 From source RSS / original summaryNVIDIA researchers have introduced Polar, a rollout framework that trains language agents using reinforcement learning without modifying their agent harnesses.
 Polar places a model API proxy between the harness and the inference server, capturing token-level interactions and reconstructing trainer-ready trajectories.
 Using GRPO on a Qwen3.
-5-4B base model, Polar improves SWE-Bench Verified pass@1 by 22.
+5-4B base model, Polar improves Verified pass@1 by 22.
 6 points under the Codex harness, 4.
 8 points under Claude Code, and 6.
 2 points under Pi.

 The framework is registered as a NeMo Gym environment and released under the ProRL Agent Server repository.
 The post NVIDIA Releases Polar, a Token-Faithful Rollout Framework for GRPO Training Across Codex, Claude Code, and Qwen Code appeared first on MarkTechPost.